-Back in 2012, best-selling British novelist Stephen Leather openly boasted on stage at the Harrogate crime festival that he used fake identities to promote his books online.
+Back in 2012, the best-selling British novelist Stephen Leather openly boasted on stage at the Harrogate Crime Writing Festival that he used fake identities to promote his books online.
 The panel was recorded, but the nub of it was when Leather said this:

 'As soon as my book is out, I’m on Facebook and Twitter several times a day talking about it.
 I’ll go on to several forums, the well-known forums, and post there under my name and under various other names and various other characters.
 You build up this whole network of characters who talk about your books and sometimes have conversations with yourself.'

 I didn't think this was ethical, and asked Leather on Twitter how he justified deceiving people into buying his books on the say-so of comments they had believed were from genuine fans of his - rather than simply from himself in disguise.
 In response, Leather quickly blocked me and became personally insulting.

 Others also felt his behaviour was unethical, especially the novelist Steve Mosby, who had been on the panel with Leather at Harrogate.
 Mosby and Leather are both published by Hachette, incidentally, so by criticizing Leather's behaviour Steve Mosby was also sticking his neck out and criticizing one of the most successful authors at his own publisher.
 I think he did it politely, but firmly.
 Leather, on the other hand, acted viciously towards him in return, and has done repeatedly since.

 As Leather was refusing to clarify what precisely he had done, I started looking myself to see if I could find some of the online identities he'd boasted about (or 'sockpuppets' as they're often called).